-Base salaries for Mr. Myers may be adjusted by us but may not be reduced except in connection with a reduction imposed on substantially all employees as part of a general reduction.
-He will also each be eligible to receive an annual incentive bonus for each calendar year at the end of which he remains employed by us, subject to the attainment of certain objectives.
+Pursuant to his agreement, base salary for Mr. Myers could be adjusted by us but could not be reduced except in connection with a reduction imposed on substantially all employees as part of a general reduction.
+He was also eligible to receive an annual incentive bonus for each calendar year at the end of which he remained employed by us, subject to the attainment of certain objectives.
+Mr. Myers was entitled to five (5) weeks of paid vacation per each calendar year earned ratably over each calendar year, to be taken at such times as he and the Company determined and provided that no vacation time shall unreasonably interfere with the duties required to be rendered by him.